-Abstract
+Abstract.

-Sexual violence is more difficult to reveal than violence against other women, this is because it is often linked to the concept of societal morality.
-Violence against women is still one of the problems faced by women, both in the private sphere (within the household sphere) and in the public sphere (in public places).
-This research is based on the following problems: 1) How is the implementation policies in preventing cases of sexual violence against women?
-2) How is the development Ministry of PPPA Policy in handling cases of sexual violence against women?
-3) What are the implications of sexual violence for gender studies in Indonesia?
-The specific targets of this research are: (1) Provide a general explanation of the policies regarding cases of sexual violence.
-And, what are the obstacles in achieving this policy.
-(2) Adding a "body of knowledge" especially for academics.
-So that the existing policy implementation theory can be refined again with new findings.
-(3) Producing policy recommendations formulated in the form of a Policy Paper on the prevention of sexual violence, especially against women.
-This research method uses a qualitative descriptive method, which has library research (library research).
-In this case the preventive efforts made by the Ministry of PPPA are by forming programs and policies, where the community can change their mindset about the existence of a patriarchal culture.
-In accordance with gender studies in Indonesia that sexual violence is a form of gender based violence, so there is a need for efforts to address the issue of sexual violence.
-With the cooperation of various parties including the government and the police, it is hoped that the rate of sexual violence, which is still quite high, can be minimized.
+Sexual violence is often associated with the concept of community morality which is still a problem, both in the private sphere and in the public sphere.
+This research discusses abaout policy implementation of prevention sexual violence against women, as well as the implications of sexual violence for gender studies in Indonesia.
+The spesific targers of this research are the policies implementated by The Ministry Female Empowerment and Child Protection regarding cases of sexual violence and obstacles in achieving these policies.
+Than how the process and progress.
+In addition, it also produces policy recomendations formulated in the form of a policy paper on the prevention of sexual violence, especially against women.
+This reseach method uses descriptive qualitative methods that is library research.
+The Ministry Female Empowerment and Child Protection preventive efforts are to form programs and policies, where the community can change their mindset about the existence of a patriarchal culture.
+In accordance with gender studies in Indonesia that sexual violence is a form of gender based violence, so there is a need for efforts to handling with the problem of sexual violence.
+With the cooperation of various parties including the goverment and police, it is hoped that the high rate of sexual violence can be minimixed.